 “Thank you, I would love a cup.”

 “Here we’ve still got this one up,” said Padraig retrieving something from the dresser.
 “It’s of you and your mother,” he handed her a faded photograph in a wooden frame.

 Her mother was beautiful, with long raven hair and ivory skin.
 She looked happy as she smiled lovingly at the newborn, baby she cradled that was barely visible through the mass of pink blankets.
-Beside them stood a smartly dressed, middle-aged, woman wearing a navy suit.
+Beside them stood a middle-aged woman wearing a smart navy suit.

-Gazing at her mother’s face, she tried to swallow the lump at the back in her throat, but it remained there stubbornly.
+Gazing at her mother’s face, she tried to swallow the lump at the back in her throat, but it stubbornly remained.
 “I remember her,” she whispered.
 “I’m sure I can.
-Now you’ve shown me this it’s brought back vague, kind of jumbled up memories.”
+Now you’ve shown me this it’s brought back vague, jumbled up memories.”